Shopify/ruby-lsp/jekyll/index.markdown

 extension](https://marketplace.visualstudio.com/items?itemName=Shopify.ruby-lsp) to get the extra features in the editor.
 Do not install the `ruby-lsp` gem manually.

-For more information on using and configuring the extension, see the extension's [README.md](https://github.com/Shopify/ruby-lsp/blob/main/vscode/README.md).
+For more information on using and configuring the extension, see the [extension page](vscode-extension.html).

 ### With other editors